SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-In addition, you need to update the **render** method of the client-side web part, in order to create a properly configured instance of the React component for rendering.
+In addition, you need to update the **render** method of the client-side web part to create a properly configured instance of the React component for rendering.
 The following code shows the update method definition.

 ```TS
   public render(): void {